oktaysenkan/monicon/README.md

 });
 ```

-add plugin to next.config.mjs for Next
+Add plugin to next.config.mjs for Next

 Warning: You can not use "next/font" with babel